fivetran/fivetran_connector_sdk/README.md

 This shows key based replication from DB sources.
 Replication keys are columns that are used to identify new and updated data for replication.
 When you set a table to use Incremental Replication, you’ll also need to define a replication key for that table.

+### smartsheets
+This is an example of how we can sync Smartsheets sheets via Connector SDK.
+You would need to provide your Smartsheets api_key for this example to work.
 </details>

 # Additional considerations